 In the event of an anticipated absence of 3 or more consecutive days, or in the event of a communicable disease which necessitates class absence for public health reasons, students will be referred to the Dean of Students who will facilitate notification of faculty.

-(1) If you need an x-ray for an injury or problem, you can be seen at Health Services.
+(1) If you need an x-ray for an injury or problem, you can be seen at the Health Center.
 We would fill out a requisition for the x-ray and send you to Metrowest Medical Center to get it done.
 The cost of the test would be billed to your health insurance, and you would be responsible for any cost not paid by your insurance.

-(2) We can perform urinalysis here at Health Services to rule out Urinary Tract Infections, and we will treat you based on the results.
+(2) We can perform urinalysis here at the Health Center to rule out Urinary Tract Infections, and we will treat you based on the results.
 Blood work , throat cultures, and urine cultures can also be done here, but they will need to be sent out to a local lab for testing.
 The lab test will be billed to your health insurance.